andrew-sumner/cubano/src/main/javadoc/overview.md

 * handle corporate proxies

 ## ActionWait
-{@link nz.govt.msd.utils.ActionWait}: Similar to Selenium's {@link org.openqa.selenium.support.ui.FluentWait} implementation but designed for long running tasks such as querying a database until some data appears and unlike FluentWait it handles exceptions other than RuntimeExceptions.
+{@link org.concordion.cubano.utils.ActionWait}: Similar to Selenium's {@link org.openqa.selenium.support.ui.FluentWait} implementation but designed for long running tasks such as querying a database until some data appears and unlike FluentWait it handles exceptions other than RuntimeExceptions.

 ## ActionTimer
-{@link nz.govt.msd.utils.ActionTimer}: a simple utility for logging duration of a task
+{@link org.concordion.cubano.utils.ActionTimer}: a simple utility for logging duration of a task

 ## Exception Handling
 As a general rule of thumb - don't!